SAP/spartacus-docs/_pages/fsa/dynamicforms/core/form-control-dependecies.md

 }
 ```

-If hiding dependant filed is not desired, it can only disabled using this functionality by setting "**hide**" property to false.
+If hiding dependant filed is not desired, it can be only disabled using this functionality by setting "**hide**" property to false.